Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: APPENDIX

 \subsection{Network Architecture}

-Tables~\ref{tab:mf_arch} and Table~\ref{tab:cbmf_arch} shows the network architectures for the \MF{} and \CBMF{} models respectively.
+Tables~\ref{tab:mf_arch} and Table~\ref{tab:cbmf_arch} shows the network architectures for the \MF{} and \CBMF{} models, respectively.
 The tables are divided into blocks, such that the first block represents the CNN module and the others represent the RNN modules.
-The input shape for both models is $[224 \times 224 \times 8]$, and corresponding to $8$ consecutive grayscale ultrasound images.
+The input shape for both models is $[224 \times 224 \times 8]$, and corresponding to $8$ consecutive grayscale US images.
 The shape of the intermediate representation is $[8 \times 17]$, corresponding to a trajectory of $8$ robotic configurations, each of size $17$.
-The output shape is $[5 \times 8]$, denoting a consecutive set of $8$ vectors of probabilities, each containing $5$ probabilities, denoting $5$ fingers.
+The output shape is $[8 \times 5]$, denoting $8$ pressing vectors, each containing five probabilities for the five fingers.

-The CNN module is based on the encoding part of UNet~\cite{DBLP:conf/miccai/RonnebergerFB15}, due to the high reputation of this architecture among medical imaging tasks.
-This block is used to extract $512$ $3 \times 3$ feature maps from each of the $8$ images, such that the same parameters are shared across all images.
+The CNN module is based on the encoding part of UNet~\cite{DBLP:conf/miccai/RonnebergerFB15}, due to the high success of this architecture when used in medical imaging tasks.
+This block is used to extract $512$ $3 \times 3$ feature maps from each of the eight images, such that the same parameters are shared across all images.
 These are flattened, concatenated, and fed into the recurrent block.
 In the \CBMF{} model, The trajectory, along with $8 \times 128$ features are taken from the output of the second GRU layer, concatenated, and fed as an input to the decoder.